-Similar to driving a car off the lot, just taking a new smartphone out of the box causes its trade-in value to plummet, and iPhones are no exception.
-In fact, they typically lose around 43% of their value in the initial half-year.
-Android phones, however, don’t come anywhere close to that, with brands like LG and Huawei depreciating around 56% and 74% on average annually, respectively.
+Like purchasing a car and driving it off the lot, taking a new smartphone out of the box causes its trade-in value to plummet. iPhones are no exception to this.
+They typically lose roughly 43% of their value in the initial half-year.
+Android phones, however, don’t come anywhere close to that, with brands like LG and Huawei depreciating a much more drastic 56% and 74% on average annually, respectively.
 So, for folks looking to maximize their trade-in value when upgrading, there’s no better smartphone option than iPhone.

-So, just how much can you expect to get for your used iPhone SE this fall?
-Read on to find out.
+So, just how much can you expect to get for your phone?
+We’ve got the details below!

-Initially launched in 2016 and again in 2020, the iPhone SE has everything Apple fans have come to know and love all tucked into a smaller frame and a much friendlier price point than its iPhone counterparts.
-Starting out at $399 for both, the iPhone SE is the perfect choice for anyone looking for Apple’s renowned quality in a reasonably priced package.
+Initially launched in 2016 and making its return in 2020, the iPhone SE has everything Apple fans have come to know and love, tucked into a smaller frame and a much friendlier price point than its iPhone counterparts.
+Newer models started out at just $399 apiece, making the iPhone SE the perfect choice for anyone looking for Apple’s renowned quality for a much more affordable price.

-With the approaching announcement of Apple’s newest smartphone, however, you might be curious about how much your used iPhone SE could be worth for trade-in.
-Aside from which version you have, your 1st- or 2nd-generation iPhone SE’s resale value depends on a variety of factors including:
+Now that there are newer models on the market, however, you might be curious about how much your used iPhone SE worth could be.
+Aside from which version you have, your 1st- or 2nd-generation iPhone SE’s resale value depends on a number of things, including:

 |•||Storage size – More GBs equals a bigger payout.|